Overview

 Space South Central benefits from a strong defence heritage, particularly in naval technologies, cyber defence, and secure communications.
 With key sites in Portsmouth and Southampton, the region provides specialised capabilities in secure satellite communications, encryption technologies, and systems integration.
 Forn example, Airbus’s Portsmouth site produces key components for geostationary telecoms satellites and laser communication terminals.

-Scientists in full protective suits and goggles work in a high-tech laboratory with digital displays.
+Scientists in full protective suits working and discussing data in a high-tech laboratory cleanroom.

 03